roncampbell/NICAR2019/Data analysis in R.md

  caption="Source: CalFire") +
  xlab("Year") + ylab("Acreage")</code>

+Notice that when we add a new line (unless it's a continuation of something inside parentheses), we end the preceding line with a "+" sign; this is important because ggplot is fussy about grammar.

 We've added a title and caption while changing the labels for the x and y axes.
 But we could really dress up the inside of the chart too.
 Those black dots look rather dreary, and so does the standard gray background.
 If you like color, R has got you covered.

 > colors()

-Yes, there are 657 colors.
+Yes, R features 657 colors.
 So let's make two other changes to our wildfire plot:

 > <code>ggplot(Wildfires, aes(x=YEAR, y=GIS_ACRES)) +
 geom_point(col="firebrick1") +